Fenya2/RLE/README.md

 запуск:
 node script.js /?

-Encoding and decoding the files using RLE.
+Encoding and decoding the files by RLE.

-node script.js [/?] inputFile [/e|/d] outputFile
+node script.js [code|decode] inputFile outputFile

-without args - help. the same with /?.
-/e - encode data of inputFile and save in outputFile /d - decode data of inputFile and save in outputFile
+without args - help. the same with /?. code - encode data from inputFile and save in outputFile decode - decode data from inputFile and save in outputFile

-to test execute:
-node textCreator.js (saves test text in "input.txt" You can change the series settings in the file)

-Почему-то не работает с картинками. Могу потом посмотреть, почему.